interTwin-eu/teapot/README.md

 Teapot needs `Python3` to run, the specific distribution depends on the operating system.
 The required Python packages for installing Teapot are listed in the [requirements.txt](https://github.com/interTwin-eu/teapot/blob/main/requirements.txt) file.
-Python packages that aren't provided in the rpm format are already included in Teapot's rpm file.
+Python packages that aren't available in the rpm format are already included in Teapot's rpm file.
 To automatically generate self-signed certificate `openssl>3` is needed.
 Storm-webdav needs `java-11`.

 ### Installation & Configuration